stevavoliajvar/stop_cloudflare/PEOPLE.md

+- What makes you think it's load related?
+Correlation?
+I can't get past it any more, while the actual site load error (cloudflare) no longer appears, so to me it looks ux related, not load ([bitfalls](https://twitter.com/bitfalls/status/1317380134421385216))
 - Error 1020 Ray ID: 5e3340f0dfbe08b8 • 2020-10-16 16:46:02 UTC Access denied What happened?
 This website is using a security service to protect itself from online attacks.
 Cloudflare Ray ID: 5e3340f0dfbe08b8 • Your IP: 181.31.114.151 • Performance & security by Cloudflare ([cordobes28](https://twitter.com/cordobes28/status/1317145113152323585))
 - Cloudflare just invites me to complete another Captcha, and your website spins unresponsively.
 I don't normally talk bad but this is incompetence of the highest order. ([cavalier17cod](https://twitter.com/Cavalier17COD/status/1316529676005695488))
 - your captchas are not loading, websites just endlessly attempt to load your captcha, preventing access to the website.
 Fix your shit. ([vaelys_au](https://twitter.com/Vaelys_au/status/1316357219298861059))